 While there have been some tough days, I have never regretted my move here.
 I believe that I am probably better off than I would be back in the U.S. While the U.S. is showing some signs of economic recovery, things look relatively bright here in Brazil, the world's 7th largest economy, for those who teach English.
 Economic issues aside, I simply feel more at home here.
 I like the way of life and the culture.
 That is often difficult to explain to friends and family back in the U.S., but there are many teachers like me here with no immediate plans to return to their “home countries.”

 I have a different life now.
 A simpler life.
 I feel more in control and more at peace.

 What Can You Expect From the Job?

 So, what can you expect if you teach EFL?
 Obviously, things will vary tremendously depending on which country you choose and the type of teaching you do.
 I encourage you to do your homework.
-You can begin right here on this website.
+You can begin right here in the teaching English abroad section of this website.